EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 Before data loading and trace extraction, you first need to consider which kind of experiment has been carried out. *Deep-LASI* supports the following 3 types of measurement modes:

-#.
-2- and 3- color measurements with alternating laser excitation
+#. multi-color measurements with alternating laser excitation
 #. multi-color measurements with constant laser excitation for a fixed number of frames

-*ALEX excitation*|br|
+*ALEX excitation* |br|
 In the case of ALEX excitation load the data files after mapping the channels, as also described in detail in the :doc:`example` section.
 Select one *.tif-file* or multiple files via :code:`> File > Load Image Data > Channel 1` and let *Deep-LASI* read-in the data.

 Next, specify the measurement parameters of the ALEX experiment (:numref:`doc_measurement_parameters`), such as the inter frame time and alternation cycle.
 The inter frame time should include the exposure time and frame transfer time, e.g., when measuring a frame transfer time of 2.2 ms for and exposure time of 50 ms by the emCCD camera, the total inter-frame time amounts to 52.2 ms.